Dark Angel (band): First breakup (1992–1999)

 Rinehart's departure from the band, as well as aborted attempts to work on its fifth album Atrocity Exhibition, resulted in Dark Angel's first breakup in September 1992.
 Hoglan has indicated that this was an amicable split, telling Heavy magazine in 2019 that, "We've always been close and tight.
 We never went our separate ways out of animosity by any means.
 It was just time to make a move back in '92 when we kind of dissolved Dark Angel, I guess."

 Hoglan went on to collaborate on a number of musical projects.
 He achieved greater attention during the mid-1990s playing with Death, at the same time that bandleader Chuck Schuldiner was taking his band into a more progressive style.
 Subsequently, he recorded one album with Bay Area thrash metal band Testament, and made the acquaintance of Canadian multi-instrumentalist Devin Townsend, forging a lasting friendship.
-He had since recorded several albums with Townsend, both as part of the speed/industrial/death metal band Strapping Young Lad and under Devin Townsend's name.
+He had since recorded several albums with Townsend, both as part of the speed/industrial/death metal band Strapping Young Lad and under Townsend's name.

 Rinehart formed the band Oil in 1997 after converting to Christianity.